0xl3x1/zeek-EternalSafety/README.md

 *EternalSafety* is a Zeek/Bro package for detecting potentially-dangerous SMBv1 protocol violations, including those leveraged by the infamous [Eternal*](https://en.wikipedia.org/wiki/EternalBlue) family of Windows exploits.
+It is capable of detecting EternalBlue, EternalSynergy/EternalRomance, EternalChampion, and the DoublePulsar backdoor.
 However, rather than identifying these exploits via simple signature-matching, *EternalSafety* instead implements a set of SMBv1 protocol invariants that encapsulate techniques used by each Eternal* exploit to trigger bugs in unpatched Windows systems.

 *EternalSafety* accurately and reliably identifies the EternalBlue, EternalSynergy and EternalRomance exploits, and the DoublePulsar backdoor